 Show All Answers

-The Grant County Veterans Assistance Program is administered by the Grant County Veterans Service Coordinator (GCVSC) - this is NOT a Service Officer.
-The GCVSC is responsible for providing Veterans in need with temporary, emergency assistance.
+The Grant County Veterans Assistance Program is administered by the Grant County Veterans Service Officer (GCVSO).
+The GCVSO is responsible for providing Veterans in need with temporary, emergency assistance.
 Additionally, the GCVSC will assist nationally recognized Veteran organizations (American Legion, VFW, AMVETs, etc.) with providing similar assistance.
 These organizations have trained staff on duty to assist Veterans with the program.
-The GCVSC will assist Veterans in need with assistance.
-The GCVSC will also refer Veterans in need of assistance to other agencies that may be able to assist.
+The GCVSO will assist Veterans in need with assistance.
+The GCVSO will also refer Veterans in need of assistance to other agencies that may be able to assist.

 Funding for the Grant County Veterans Assistance Program comes from the Citizens of Grant County through their property taxes.
 Anyone who owns or rents property in the county contributes to the program, including many veterans who have or will use it.
 It is not charity.
 It is assistance to veterans in need of recognition of the service they rendered to their country when it needed them.

 A veteran, widow/widower of a veteran, or a dependent of a veteran is eligible for assistance provided the individual meets the following requirements: